basilkhuder/BulkDeconvolution/README.md

 - AutoGeneS
 - MatplotLib

+See the jupyter notebook for a real run-down.

 ## Usage

 Import ```denvolute``` and read in single-cell counts via Scanpy.
 File should have cells classified by cell-type, and counts unnormalized.
 If cell-types are not uniquely numbered (for example, if all T Cells are listed as T Cells rather than T Cells 1, T Cells 2, ect) use ```.obs_names_make_unique()```